-- Response rate (CR + PR after 2 cycles) [ Time Frame: Up to 2 years ] [ Designated as safety issue: No ]each cycle is 42 days long
+- Response Rate (CR + PR After 2 Cycles) [ Time Frame: Up to 2 years ] [ Designated as safety issue: No ]

-- Duration of response of this regimen [ Time Frame: up to 2 years ] [ Designated as safety issue: No ]
+- Median Duration of Response of This Regimen [ Time Frame: up to 2 years ] [ Designated as safety issue: No ]

 Other Name: Aralen